yinghork/15418-Project/README.md

 ### PLATFORM CHOICE

-We will be using the GHC machines for development, testing, and experiments, because it is more accessible and contains CUDA, OpenMP, and MPI support needed for development.
-We hope to use Bridges-2 in order to leverage the machines on there, to get more accurate measurements.
+We will be using the GHC machines for development, testing, and experiments, because it is more accessible and contains CUDA and OpenMP support needed for development.

 ### SCHEDULE